You are here

 In the landscape, older trees that are stressed by drought conditions are often troubled by fungal canker diseases.
 Another example is the presence of decay fungus at the base of the tree.
 The primary problem may have been mower damage, which subsequently allowed entry of the fungus.
-Resources: Identifying Tree Problems available at the extension store to download for free
+To learn about terms used to describe plant problems (including plant disease, insect damage, and disorders) see the Glossary or the publication Identifying Tree Problems available at the extension store to download for free.

 In the garden, greenhouse, high tunnel or field, tomatoes may develop nutrient deficiencies, often a problem that may be compound with the fungal disease leaf mold when growing tomatoes on high tunnels.
 Resources: Tomato diseases and disorders, micronutrients.

 The identification of the primary problem and other contributing factors is a necessary step in managing the problem or avoiding it in the future.